Dean Baker: Economics career

 Baker was a lecturer at the University of Michigan from 1988 to 1989 and an assistant professor of economics at Bucknell University from 1989 to 1992.
 From 1992 to 1998, he was an economist at the Economic Policy Institute.
-During this time, he published a paper with Mark Weisbrot in a journal of evolutionary economics.
+During this time, he published a paper with fellow economist Mark Weisbrot in a journal of evolutionary economics.

-In 1999, Baker and Weisbrot co-founded the Center for Economic and Policy Research (CEPR), a US independent, nonpartisan think tank that produces economic research on US national affairs (social security, healthcare, the US national budget), and international topics (the global economy, the International Monetary Fund or Latin America policy).
+In 1999, Baker and Weisbrot co-founded the Center for Economic and Policy Research (CEPR), an independent, nonpartisan, progressive think tank that produces economic research on U.S. domestic affairs (social security, healthcare, the federal budget), and international topics (the global economy, the International Monetary Fund, Latin America policy).
 In that same year Baker was a senior research fellow at the Preamble Center for Public Policy.

 Baker has consulted with officials from the World Bank and provided testimony to the Joint Economic Committee of the U.S. Congress and to the OECD's Trade Union Advisory Council.

-From 1996 to 2006, Baker was the author of a weekly online commentary on the economic reporting of The New York Times and The Washington Post, the Economic Reporting Review.
+From 1996 to 2006, Baker wrote the "Economic Reporting Review", a weekly online commentary on the economics reporting of The New York Times and The Washington Post.
 Since 2006, he has continued this commentary on his blog Beat The Press, formerly published at The American Prospect and now on CEPR's website.